Health Care News and Information by Country

 Australia and New Zealand both have publicly funded universal health care systems, alongside ancillary private health care and insurance.

-Countries include Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Bosnia & Herzegovina, Slovakia, Slovenia, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Spain, Sweden and the United Kingdom.
+All of Europe has publicly sponsored and regulated health care including: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Bosnia and Herzegovina, Slovakia, Slovenia, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Spain, Sweden, and the United Kingdom.

 In the United States Medicare System, the United States Department of Health and Human Services is the executive department responsible for health.

 It is managed by the Secretary of Health and Human Services, a member of the Cabinet.
-Health care in the United States is provided by many separate legal entities.
+Health care in the United States is provided by many legal entities.
 Health care costs more per person in the U.S. than in any other nation in the world.
 Current estimates put U.S. health care spending at approximately 15.2% of GDP.

-Certain publicly-funded health care programs help to provide for the elderly, disabled, children, veterans, and the poor, and federal law mandates public access to emergency services regardless of ability to pay.
+Certain publicly funded health care programs help to provide for the elderly, disabled, children, veterans, and the poor, and federal law mandates public access to emergency services regardless of ability to pay.
 U.S. government programs accounted for over 45% of health care expenditures, making the U.S. government the largest insurer in the nation.